DOC BROWN'S Science-CHEMISTRY HOMEPAGE KS3 SCIENCE QUIZZES and WORKSHEETS (~US grades 6-8)

 • CH3COOH + CH3CH2OH ==> CH3COOCH2CH3 + H2O

-• The prepared gas is bubbled through a dreschel/dreschler bottle (illustrated on the right), containing the concentrated sulphuric acid.
+• The prepared gas is bubbled through a dreschel/dreschler bottle (illustrated on the right), containing the concentrated sulfuric acid.
 In this case the water vapour is just a component in a gaseous mixture.
 Most gases can be dried in this way except the alkaline gas ammonia which will exothermically react to form a solid salt.
 In this case the water vapour is just a component in a gaseous mixture.

-Analysis of some REDOX reactions
+(7) Analysis of some REDOX reactions involving sulfur based molecules or ions

-• SO2(aq) + Br2(aq) + 2H2O(l) ==> SO42-(aq) + 2Br-(aq) + 4H+(aq)
+• SO2(aq) + Br2(aq) + 2H2O(l) ===> SO42-(aq) + 2Br-(aq) + 4H+(aq)

-• (i) the oxidation half reaction is: SO2(aq) + 2H2O(l) ==> SO42-(aq) + 4H+(aq) + 2e-
+• (i) the oxidation half reaction is: SO2(aq) + 2H2O(l) ===> SO42-(aq) + 4H+(aq) + 2e-

-• The sulphur changes from ox. state +4 to +6 (SO2 to SO42-).
+• The sulfur changes from ox. state +4 to +6 (SO2 to SO42-).

-• (ii) the reduction half-reaction is: Br2(aq) + 2e- ==> 2Br-(aq)
+• (ii) the reduction half-reaction is: Br2(aq) + 2e- ===> 2Br-(aq)

 • Two bromine atoms (as molecule) change from ox. state 0 to -1.